-Building height Street Wall Setbacks Specific Requirements

-Preferred Maximum Heights Preferred Street wall Height Preferred Setbacks Solar Access

-- Up to 5 storeys (18.0m)

-Up to 3 storeys (11.0m)

-for land at 619-639

-Centre Road.

-- Up to 6 storeys (21.0m) elsewhere

-- Zero front and side setbacks for development up to height of the street wall. - 5.0m front setback for development above the street wall. - 3.0m setback to the secondary street frontage for development above the street wall on corner sites. - Development directly abutting a residential zone to the rear or side should provide setbacks in accordance with the diagram below:
+Building height Street Wall Setbacks Specific Requirements Preferred Maximum Heights Preferred Street wall Height Preferred Setbacks Solar Access • Up to 5 storeys (18.0m) • Up to 3 storeys (11.0m) • Zero front and side setbacks for development up to height of the street wall.
+Ensure solar access is maintained to the entire southern footpath • 5.0m front setback for development above the street wall. • 3.0m setback to the secondary street frontage for development above the street wall on corner sites.

+• Development directly abutting a residential zone to the rear or side should of Centre Road from 10am on September 22